Japan Embassy pulls backing for Vienna exhibition with works about Fukushima No. 1 and WWII | The Japan Times

 The “Japan Unlimited” exhibition, held since late September with the help of the Austrian Foreign Ministry, features some works on the theme of the 2011 Fukushima nuclear crisis as well as Japan’s wartime history.

-Some artists participating in the Austrian event had also taken part in the “After ‘Freedom of Expression?'” exhibition in Nagoya that had sparked controversy.
+Some artists participating in the Austrian event had also taken part in the “After ‘Freedom of Expression?’ ” exhibition in Nagoya that sparked controversy.

 The exhibition, scheduled to run through Nov.
-24, will now go on without the official logo indicating the event as a project for the anniversary year.
+24, will now go on without the official logo identifying the event as a project for the anniversary year.

-Art works at the exhibition included one showing blood depicted in the shape of Japan’s rising sun symbol streaming down from radiation protection gear, and a video of a person posing as Prime Minister Shinzo Abe apologizing to China and South Korea for the country’s wartime aggression.
+Art works in the exhibition included one showing blood in the pattern of Japan’s rising sun symbol streaming down from radiation protection gear, and a video of a person posing as Prime Minister Shinzo Abe apologizing to China and South Korea for the country’s wartime aggression.

-A piece based on a picture of Emperor Hirohito, posthumously known as Emperor Showa, and Douglas MacArthur, the supreme commander of the Allied Powers that occupied Japan after World War II, also satirizes Japan’s postwar relations with the United States.
+A piece based on a picture of Emperor Hirohito, who is known posthumously as Emperor Showa, and Douglas MacArthur, the supreme commander of the Allied Powers that occupied Japan after World War II, also satirizes Japan’s postwar relations with the United States.

 The Vienna exhibition was meant to highlight some of Japan’s “most active artists engaging with the limits and opportunities of politically and socially critical art in their country,” according to the curator’s website.